 The default values of occasional load factors are 1.33 for the occasional case, 1.24 for the operating case, and 1.0 for the sustained case.
 These occasional load factors are multiplied with the system design factor (normally 0.67) to calculate the part factor for loading f2.

 For aboveground GRP piping, the above load cases are sufficient.
-But if the Line is laid underground then two different caesar II files are required.
+But if the Line is laid underground then two different Caesar II files are required.
 One for sustained and operating stress checks.
-And the other is for hydro testing stress check as the buried depth during hydro testing is different from the original operation.
+The other is for hydro testing stress check as the buried depth during hydro testing is different from the original operation.
 Also, buried depth may vary in many places.
-So Caesar II modeling should be done meticulously to take care of exact effects.
+So, Caesar II modeling should be done meticulously to take care of exact effects.

 For buried GRP pipe modeling, one needs to split the long lengths into shorter elements to get proper results.
 An element length of 3 m or less is advisable.
-Sometimes buried model contains a pipe slope, Those slopes are required to model properly to get accurate results.
+Sometimes buried model contains a pipe slope, Those slopes are required to be modeled properly to get accurate results.

 Output Results from GRP Stress Analysis